tomMoulard/scripts/booksplit.md

 ./booksplit <audiofile> <timestamp file>
 ```

-Where the timestamp file is formated as follow:
+Where the timestamp file is formatted as follow:
 ```
 00:00:00 Indroduction
 00:01:01 bla bla bla